awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-linux-client.md

 ## Proxy Server<a name="linux_proxy_server"></a>

-If your network requires you to use a proxy server to access the internet, you can enable your Amazon WorkSpaces client application to use a proxy for HTTPS \(port 443\) traffic\.
-The Amazon WorkSpaces client applications use the HTTPS port for updates, registration, and authentication\.
+If your network requires you to use a proxy server to access the internet, you can enable your Workspaces client application to use a proxy for HTTPS \(port 443\) traffic\.
+The Workspaces client applications use the HTTPS port for updates, registration, and authentication\.

 **Note**
 The desktop streaming connections to the WorkSpace require ports 4172 and 4195 to be enabled, and do not go through the proxy server\.